adamterlson/require-hijack/README.md

 // You can pass any sort of object or function to `with()` var realfs = require('fs');

-// From this point on out, all require calls will go through the mocker var requireHijack = require('require-hijack');
+// From this point on out, all require calls will go through the hijacker
+// Any calls not hijacked will be totally unaffected var requireHijack = require('require-hijack');

 var fakeFs = sinon.stub(realfs);